apache/cloudstack-documentation/source/adminguide/autoscale_with_virtual_router.rst

    of VM instances.

 -  Load balancing rule: When a VM instance is created, it will be automatically assigned to the load balancing rule.
-When a VM instance is destroyed, it will be removed from the load balancing rule.
+When a VM instance is expunged, it will be removed from the load balancing rule.

 -  ScaleUp policies: The policies for ScaleUp action.
 When all of the conditions